 While IT staff members are off-premises after hours, corporate computing systems never sleep.
 They’re hard at work updating applications, processing data, performing backups, serving VPN users and processing online orders and requests.
 ISOs can provide third party maintenance support around the clock — monitoring circuits, to head potential problems off at the pass.
 Staff members don’t need to be concerned that they’ll start their day firefighting any number of incidents that arise overnight.
 The proactive, “always on watch” support of the ISO ensures strong customer, vendor and staff relations — coupled with enhanced security and efficiency of all mission-critical applications and systems.
 The net result: Downtime is minimized and productivity is maximized.

 6. Ability to Leverage Industry-Leading Practices

 ISOs rely on their industry knowledge to deliver services and implement best practices that align IT with the needs of their clients.
 Many ISOs adopt ITIL.
 This framework is considered the gold standard for capturing and reporting business issues.
 There are many benefits to the ITIL framework including enhancements to service delivery, customer satisfaction, resource utilization, and business risk and service disruption management.
 The ITIL framework also provides greater visibility of all costs and performance levels.
-Additionally, many ISOs offer their clients a variety of service level agreement (SLA) reports that provide detailed performance, incident-tracking and escalation data, as well as service delivery metrics.
+Additionally, many ISOs offer their clients a variety of service level agreement (SLA) reports and that provide detailed performance, incident-tracking and escalation data, as well as service delivery metrics and SLA management services.